nicode-io/The_Starting_Point/README.md

         ```$ sudo pip3 install package_name``` (ex: ```$ sudo pip3 install django```)
     *   Here's a few more packages to prepare a robust development environment:
         ```$ sudo apt install -y build-essential libssl-dev libffi-dev python3-dev```
-    *   We're ready for next step: Setting up a Virtual Environment :smile:
+    *   We're ready for next step: Setting up a Virtual Environment !

 ####    MONGO DB
 >   A no SQL Database manager, works well with Python and many more